Angel Reese: Business interests

 Reese was nicknamed the "Bayou Barbie" after transferring to LSU.
 The nickname refers to the location of the school, in Baton Rouge, Louisiana, and her appearance on the court, with eyelash extensions and long pink nails.
 She credits a fan in Baton Rouge with creating the nickname, and she filed for a trademark on the "Bayou Barbie" in her first season at LSU but was denied.
 With the Chicago Sky, she has been nicknamed the "Chi-Town Barbie" or the "Chi Barbie."

 In August 2024, Reese signed a sponsorship deal with the Hershey's chocolate and candy brand Reese's.
 Her fans use the nickname Reese's Pieces.
 The sponsorship agreement includes an apparel collection.

 In September 2024, Reese started a podcast called Unapologetically Angel on the Playmaker network.
-New podcast episodes are released every Thursday.

 In February 2025, Reese collaborated with McDonald's on a special meal named after her that launched on February 10.
 The Angel Reese Special consists of a quarter pounder with cheese, bacon, and barbecue sauce, as well as medium fries and a medium soft drink.
 Reese is the first female athlete that McDonald's has named a meal after.

 On July 09, Reese and Reebok debuted Reese's first signature basketball shoe, the "Angel Reese 1", which were released in September 2025.

 In September 2025, Reese joined the ownership group of Togethxr, along with Sue Bird, Alex Morgan, Simone Manuel, and Chloe Kim.
 Reese said the company is "about changing the way women in sports are seen and celebrated."